helliot01/KashKaola/README.md

 The program also stores user login info, friendslist, and portfolio information in three separate files.

 The majority of the code is included in the backbone file, and a custom tuple was created for the use of portfolio tracking.
+The project uses Java JFrames and JPanels for the UI and functionality.